resv/CUSTOM-SCRIPTS/PROGRAM INITIALIZER SCRIPTS/BAT FILES/README.md

 Email: Akim456@gmail.com

+**IMPORTANT**
+(This BAT file is now considered obsolete, please refer to <a href="x"></a> for the AHK to exe. file for coretemp to execute during overheat protection.
+This exe will allow the computer to play the audio file with out a CMD prompt opening and no WMP window popping up.
+It will play directly from the computer.
+Some computers do not have mp3 codec so you might have to convert the file into a wav.)

 This script requires AHK (autohotkey.exe) which can be downloaded here: <a href="https://autohotkey.com">https://autohotkey.com</a>
 In conjunction, this BAT file was primarily coded to work with coretemp.exe which can be downloaded here: <a href="http://www.alcpu.com/CoreTemp/">http://www.alcpu.com/CoreTemp/</a>